Cecilia Williams

 Research

-Estrogenic signaling is mediated by the estrogen receptors, ERalpha, ERbeta and GPER1.
-ERalpha and ERbeta are ligand-activated nuclear receptors and as such excellent therapeutic targets.
+Estrogenic signaling is mediated by the estrogen receptors, ERα, ERβ, and GPER1.
+ERα and ERβ are ligand-activated nuclear receptors and, as such, excellent therapeutic targets.
 Our research focuses on understanding estrogen-induced pathways in breast and colon cancer, and the impact that environmental or dietary estrogenic exposure may have.
-Related to this, is the identification of molecular mechanisms involving microRNAs and long non-coding RNAs, molecules with great potential as novel biomarkers and therapeutic targets.
-These molecules are likely to contribute to the estrogenic effects, but this area remains to be explored.
-Our previous work include identification of the estrogen-regulated transcriptome, the roles of specific microRNAs in cell migration, and expression and regulations of lncRNAs, with a focus on cancer.
+Our previous work includes the identification of the estrogen-regulated transcriptome, cistrome, and microbiome, with a focus on cancer.

 Selected publications